 The Bank remains proud of the active involvement of its CRA Management and CRA Board Committees and the community involvements of its Directors, Officers, and Associates.
-The Bank also maintains robust data collection and reporting activities which highlight the strengths (and weaknesses) of the Bank's CRA program.
+The Bank also maintains robust data collection and reporting activities which highlight the Bank's CRA programs.